imAIgene-Dream3D/BEHAV3D_Tumor_Profiler/README.md

 ## Demo

-The [Demo]() is provided in a Wiki-type format, where the user can navigate through the document and see how the `pipeline works with a demo dataset.
+The [Demo]() is provided in a Wiki-type format, where the user can navigate through the document and see how the `pipeline works with a demo dataset and what outputs to expect.

 ## Making changes to your notebook